farirpgs/fari-games/_games/charge-rpg.md

 When you `Sway`, you influence with guile, charm, or argument.

 > You might lie convincingly.
 You might persuade someone to do what you want.
 You might argue a compelling case that leaves no clear rebuttal.
-You could try to trick people into affection or obedience (but Consorting or Commanding might be better).
+You could try to trick people into affection or obedience (but Bonding or Commanding might be better).

 ### **Which Action to Pick for a Roll**